AimanSebenar/chat-with-pdf/README.md

 - LangChain - For chain logic and RAG setup.
 - PyPDF - Allows PDF file text extraction.
 - FAISS - A vector database for similarity search
-- HuggingFace Embedddings - To convert text to vector representations
+- HuggingFace Embeddings - To convert text to vector representations
 - Streamlit - Enables a simple web UI

 ## Running the Project